-Equation (3.1') simply uses the observed, fiscal gift-bequest ratio during year t and upgrades the economic inheritance flow accordingly.
-Intuitively, the gift-corrected ratio μ_t^ attempts to correct for the fact that the raw μ_t under-estimates the true relative importance of decedents' wealth (decedents have already given away part of their wealth before they die, so that their wealth-at-death looks artificially low), and attempts to compute what the μ_t ratio would have been in the absence of inter-vivos gifts.
-This simple way to proceed is not fully satisfactory, since yeart-t donors and year-t decedents are usually not the same individuals (on average gifts are made about 7-8 years before the time of death).
-In the simulated model, we reattribute gifts to the proper generation of decedents, and re-simulate the entire age-wealth profile dynamics in the absence of gifts.
-We show that this creates time lags, but does not significantly affect long-run levels and patterns of the inheritance-income ratio.
+Equation 1' simply uses the observed, fiscal gift-bequest ratio during year t and upgrades the economic inheritance flow accordingly.
+Intuitively, the gift-corrected ratio μ_t^ attempts to correct for the fact that the raw μ_t underestimates the true relative importance of decedents' wealth (decedents have already given away part of their wealth before they die, so that their wealth-at-death looks artificially low) and attempts to compute what the μ_t ratio would have been in the absence of inter vivos gifts.
+This simple way to proceed is not fully satisfactory, since year -t donors and year-t decedents are usually not the same individuals (on average gifts are made about 7-8 years before the time of death).
+In the simulated model, we reattribute gifts to the proper generation of decedents and resimulate the entire age-wealth profile dynamics in the absence of gifts.
+We show that this creates time lags but does not significantly affect long-run levels and patterns of the inheritance-income ratio.

-Before we present and analyse the results of these computations, we give more details about our two main data sources: national accounts data and estate tax data.
-Readers who feel uninterested by these details might want to go directly to section 4.
+Before we present and analyze the results of these computations, we give more details about our two main data sources: national accounts data and estate tax data.
+Readers who feel uninterested by these details might want to go directly to Section IV.